Project Deliverables: Defining and Managing for Success in 2024

-Some project managers find themselves in charge of a project without really having had experience or training in how to run a project.
-This post takes a close look at what project deliverables are, and how a project manager can ensure they are delivered as expected!
+Some project managers find themselves in charge of a project without really having experience or training in how to run a project.
+This post takes a close look at what project deliverables are and how a project manager can ensure they are delivered as expected.
+To help manage timelines and tasks effectively, utilizing a free time card calculator can be beneficial.

 A deliverable can be tangible, such as a video, website, or logo, but it can also be intangible, like information or expertise.
 The key takeaway is that there are expectations for what you’re delivering when someone commissions your services (i.e., hires you).
 In some ways, this could be considered “a thing” rather than an idea because it’s something concrete delivered at the end of work done on behalf of another person or entity.

-In order words, any promise from one party to another must contain some sort of delivery for both parties to feel satisfied with their arrangement.
+In other words, any promise from one party to another must contain some sort of delivery for both parties to feel satisfied with their arrangement.

 Project management deliverables can be broken down into two main categories: